 Is There a Way to Learn Kesselgucken?

 Lots of websites create the impression that the Kesselgucken technique can be learnt by pretty much anybody.
-Theoretically that might even be true, however it would be a pretty long and tough endeavor with lots and lots of arduous training.
+Theoretically that might even be true, however, it would be a pretty long and tough endeavour with lots and lots of arduous training.
 Practically it really doesn't make all that much sense though - as even Christian Kaisan, former professional Kesselgucker, advises against it.
 The reason for this?
 The casinos are countering it by increasing the speed of their roulette wheels more and more.

 Kesselgucken: Why Not?

 It's not only the technical changes in casinos that make the Kesselgucken harder with time.
-Another problem is that less and less casinos put up with roulette players trying to make a lot of money by using the Kesselgucken method.
+Another problem is that less and fewer casinos put up with roulette players trying to make a lot of money by using the Kesselgucken method.
 If they want to they can ban players as desired, and they don’t have to justify any of their decisions.
 So if they can expose somebody as being a (successful) Kesselgucker, they will most likely issue a ban.

-A different measure that casinos are implementing to prevent players from using this method is setting quite low table limits.
+A different measure that casinos are implementing to prevent players from using this method is set quite low table limits.
 Often the croupier’s announcement that no more bets can be placed, happens so early, that it's nearly impossible to make any predictions on where the ball is going to land - or the croupier simply spins the wheel a lot faster.
 The casinos overall give Kesselgucker players a really hard time, so really there is no point in investing so much time and work into learning it.